solarwinds/solarwinds-otel-collector-releases/README.md

 |[swohostmetricsreceiver](https://github.com/solarwinds/solarwinds-otel-collector-contrib/tree/main/receiver/swohostmetricsreceiver)|||||
 |[swok8sobjectsreceiver](https://github.com/solarwinds/solarwinds-otel-collector-contrib/tree/main/receiver/swok8sobjectsreceiver)|||||

-Full set of components is available in the [manifest](./distributions/verified/manifest.yaml).

 ### Playground
 The `playground` distribution contains all components from `verified` distribution plus most of the components from `opentelemetry-collector-contrib` and `opentelemetry-collector` repositories.
 When using the playground distribution, we will not provide support with configuration.
 Also we cannot guaratee that all components from the mentioned repositories are working as expected.

-Full set of components is available in the [manifest](./distributions/playground/manifest.yaml).

 ### K8s
 The `k8s` distribution contains only the components required for the Kubernetes monitoring in Solarwinds Obervability platform.

-Full set of components is available in the [manifest](./distributions/k8s/manifest.yaml).

 ## Contributing
 See [CONTRIBUTING.md](./CONTRIBUTING.md).